khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 as part of Pajamas.
 The design system is here to help build reusable interfaces, but not be limiting in terms of how to solve user needs.

+If you are able to answer the above questions and are still unsure about whether a component should be added to Pajamas, use the following to help you make a
+decision:

+* If it's unknown whether the component will be used, then wait until we do know before putting it in Pajamas.
+* If the component is *only* relevant in one place (and we suspect it will only ever be relevant in one place), do not add to Pajamas.
+* If we validate that it’s useful in more than just one place, add it to Pajamas.

+## Creating a new component

 The following diagram outlines the **create** stage and is available to help determine when and how a component should be added to Pajamas: